daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 - For any symbol a, the symbol **a** is a regular expression that just matches a.

 ### Compound Regular Expressions
-- if R1 and R2 are regular expressions, R1R2 is a regular expreesion represents the **concatenation** of the languages of R1
+- if R1 and R2 are regular expressions, R1R2 is a regular expreesion represents the **concatenation** of the languages of R1 and R2
+- If R1 and R2 are regular expressions R1 | R2 is a regular

 ## Syntax Analysis